ploomber/contributing/maintainer.md

 ## Roles

 - **Reviewer:** Performs code reviews for Pull Requests; their objective is to ensure code quality
-- **Owner:** Reviews code, ensures that Pull Requests do not get stalled, clicks the  *merge* button, and is responsible for ensuring the that we ship functional, high-quality code
+- **Owner:** Reviews code, ensures that Pull Requests do not get stalled, clicks the **squash and merge** button, and is responsible for ensuring the that we ship functional, high-quality code

 ### Which one am I?